v-zhuravlev/zbx_snmpsim/README.md

 # Zabbix snmpsim
-[Work in progress]
-This repo provides a quick way to test Zabbix SNMP templates with Zabbix and a snmpsim snapshots provided by snmpsim app.
+This repo provides a quick way to test Zabbix templates using:
+- different SNMP devices snapshots loaded into snmpsim app.
+- different applications docker containers (Nginx, Apache, Postgresql, MySQL...)

 ![image](https://user-images.githubusercontent.com/14870891/46046365-6c530480-c129-11e8-9095-ba6a90228a7a.png)

-## Prepare simulation data
+## SNMPSIM

 - Add file *.snmpwalk or *.snmprec to data dir.
 More on how to prepare simulation data is [here](http://snmplabs.com/snmpsim/building-simulation-data.html)

-## Test with bundled Zabbix Server
+### Test with bundled Zabbix Server

 - run docker-compose to start zabbix-server and snmpsim `docker-compose.exe -f .\docker-compose.snmpsim.yml -f .\docker-compose.zabbix.yml up`
 - Access Zabbix Frontend on http://localhost
 - Add new host with SNMP interface and use DNS address `snmpsim` to connect, use port 161
 - Add {$SNMP_COMMUNITY} macro with the same value as *.snmprec *.snmpwalk filename

-## Test with already existing Zabbix Server
+### Test with already existing Zabbix Server

 You can also just use snmpsim instance without bundled Zabbix Server and test with your own Zabbix that is up and running somewhere:
 - Start snmpsim only: `docker-compose.exe -f .\docker-compose.snmpsim.yml up`
 - Access Zabbix Frontend
 - Add new host with SNMP interface and use IP address of the host you are running on, use port 161
 - Add {$SNMP_COMMUNITY} macro with the same value as snmprec/snmpwalk filename

-## Some automation
+### Some automation

 Use bundled python script `create_hosts.py <snmpsim root data dir>` to mass create hosts and attach templates.
 (Requires py-zabbix, run `pip install py-zabbix` first)
 For example:
 - `bin/create_hosts.py data` - to create hosts and attach templates for all *snmpwalk, *snmprec files found in the `data` dir.